spring1843/go-dsa/tree/README.md

 ### AVL Complexity

-Same as a Binary Search Tree except that the height of the tree is known.
+Same as a Binary Search Tree except that the tree height is known.
 So Search, Deletion, Insertion, and finding Min and Max in an AVL tree are all O(Log n) operations.

 ## Trie

-A Trie, also known as a prefix tree, is a tree data structure that is commonly used for representing strings.
+A Trie, also known as a prefix tree, is a tree data structure commonly used for representing strings.
 Each descendant of a node in the Trie shares a common prefix, and a path from the root to a leaf node spells out a word held in the Trie.

 ### Trie Complexity

-Insertion and Search are done in O(K), where K is the length of the word.
+Insertion and Search are done in O(K), where K is the length word length.

 ## Application

-Trees, such as Binary Search Trees (BSTs), can offer a time complexity of O(Log n) for searches, as opposed to the linear access time of linked lists.
+Trees, such as Binary Search Trees (BSTs) offer O(Log n) time complexity for searches, which is superior to [linked lists](../linkedlist/)' and [array](../array/)'s linear access time.
 Trees are widely employed in search systems, and operating systems can represent file information using tree structures.

 ## Rehearsal